-• In the D Treeview ensure that the Geometry, Mesh and Attributes layers are present and are turned on.
+- Change the model description to V-Notch Contact Analysis (Linear Material) and click OK - In the Treeview ensure that the Geometry, Mesh and Attributes layers are present and are turned on.

 Deassigning the Loading

 The initial pressure loading is no longer required.
 In the nonlinear contact model the loading will be applied as a prescribed displacement to the centre-line of the bolt.